sahib/rmlint/docs/rmlint.1.rst

     duplicates from previous runs are printed.
 Therefore specifying new paths will simply have no effect.
-As a security measure, ``--replay`` will ignore files whose mtime changed in the meantime (i.e. mtime in the ``.json`` file differes from the current one).
+As a security measure, ``--replay`` will ignore files whose mtime changed in the meantime (i.e. mtime in the ``.json`` file differs from the current one).
 These files might have been modified and are silently ignored.

     By design, some options will not have any effect.
 Those are: